suhas-bn-1412/cs222-winter24-suhas-bn-1412/report/project2.md

 ### 6. Describe the following operation logic.
 - Delete a record
   1. Given the RID, check the slot directory of that page.
-  2. Mark the slot as unused, and shift the offset to the left for all slots which are after the current slot
+  2. Mark the slot as unused (by setting slot-length to 0, in the page's slot directory, and shift the offset to the left for all slots which are after the current slot
-  3. Shift the data to the left for all the records right to the current slot
+  3. Shift the data to the left for all the subsequent records after the current slot

 - Update a record